You may register to vote in Massachusetts if:

 If you meet the above requirements, you may register to vote online, by mail, or in-person.
 In order to vote in an election you must be registered 20 days prior to the election.

 If you have NOT received confirmation of your voter registration or change to your registration within 2-3 weeks of completion, please contact the Town Clerk’s Office.

 How do I register to vote online?

-If you currently have a Massachusetts driver's license or state ID card, you may register to vote online, by using the Online Voter Registration at the Secretary of State's web site.
+If you currently have a Massachusetts driver's license or state ID card, you may register to vote online, by using Online Voter Registration at the Secretary of State's website.
 Voter registration forms submitted online must be submitted by midnight on the date of the voter registration deadline.

 How do I register to vote by mail?

 If you prefer to register by mail, you may download the Voter Registration Form.
 The form must be completed, signed, and delivered by mail or in person to the Town Clerk’s Office.
 Voter Registration Forms submitted by mail must be postmarked no later than the voter registration deadline.

 How do I register to vote in person?

 If you would like to register in person, you may do so at the Town Clerk’s office or at the Elections Division of the Secretary of State's office.
 Voter registration forms completed in person are valid as of the day that they are signed.

 How do I change my voter registration address?